xitop/edzed/docs/FSM.rst

     - ``'trigger'`` = always ``'notrans'``
     - ``'state'`` = the current FSM state
     - ``'event'`` = the not accepted event

+Other event data items may be added in the future.

 .. versionchanged:: 21.2.7
    changed ``'trigger'`` values; added ``'sdata'`` and ``'value'``.